rtCamp/Frappe-Manager/README.md

 | rq-dashboard   | <http://mysite.localhost/rq-dash> |

-# Customization avaialbe for frappe container using envrionmental Variable.
+# Customization availabe for frappe container using envrionmental Variable.

 You can use this envrionmental varaible to change frappe container default configuration.